 Zest and juice limes, making sure to pass juice through a sieve to remove any pulp.

 Sift flour and sugar in medium-sized bowl.
-In separate bowl combine eggs, lime juice and zest.
+In a separate bowl combine eggs, lime juice, and zest.
 Gradually whisk in sugar and flour mixture.

 Pour over baked crust, and sprinkle coconut over top.